diffficult/wut/README.md

 **CLI that explains the output of your last command.**

+> This is a fork of the original [wut-cli](https://github.com/shobrook/wut) with enhanced configuration options.

 Just type `wut` and an LLM will help you understand whatever's in your terminal.
 You'll be surprised how useful this can be.
 It can help you:

 - Understand stack traces